Welcome to the College of Biological Sciences!

-Check your My Admissions Checklist for a link to complete Aggie 101, your online learning modules that share all of the details you will need to be successful as an incoming student and the next steps in your Aggie Orientation experience.
-Be sure to also check out the First Quarter Recommendation Tool!2.
-Complete a recorded CBS Pre-Registration Webinar
+Check your My Admissions Checklist for a link to complete Aggie 101, your online learning modules that share all of the details you will need to be successful as an incoming student and the next steps in your Aggie Orientation experience.2.
+Watch a series of videos for “Finding Your Way in Your First Year and Beyond”

 4. Complete Pre-Aggie Advising Questionnaire found in the Forms and Petitions tab of OASIS

 a.
 Log into your OASIS portal